WakeRealityDev/Thunderstrike/README.md

 The standard RemGlk JSON is documented here:  http://eblong.com/zarf/glk/remglk/docs.html

-NOTE: Right now thoe code probably yields no control over the RemGlk INIT to set the desired screen size emulation of RemGlk - Thunderword is doing that on it's own.
+NOTE: Right now the code probably yields no control over the RemGlk INIT to set the desired screen size emulation of RemGlk - Thunderword is doing that on it's own.
 Future updates should provide a way to specify those parameters along with the data file.

 Target Audience